131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

 # using -> it use for the rendering the components

 .
 After installing react-router-dom
-# there are three main things
+# there are three main things in react-router-dom
 These are components
 1.BrowserRouter -> use main.jsx
 # ye routing ko enable kr dega takki sarre components use kr sakke or link